aceqbaceq/ansible/elk/readme.md

     elk                        : ok=23   changed=22   unreachable=0    failed=0    skipped=0    rescued=0    ignored=0

-6.the installation is complete. whats next?
+7. the installation is complete. whats next?

      -  check if elastic is working